pulkitjalan/multicache/README.md

     public function forgetMulti(array $keys);
 ```

 Most of the existing methods like `has`, `get`, `put`, `forget`... will also accept an array and automatically run the relevant `Multi` function.
-As Expected the original methods will return results in the same format as they always have.
+As Expected the original methods will return results in the same format as they always have if called without an array.

 ## Examples